Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The Walking Dead (Photo: IMFDb)

 The first episode and the first season, in general, were absolute masterpieces of television.
-And it became a cultural phenomenon.
+In short order, the show became a cultural phenomenon.

 Pride and Prejudice and Zombies book with tattoo